JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 });
 ```

-## IAM Operations (beta)
+## IAM Operations

 **Note:**
-The IAM API is in beta and only works for accounts configured with SSO.
-Email support@jupiterone.com to enable access to these APIs because we will need to verify your company's domain name.
+The IAM API only works for accounts configured with SSO.
+Email support@jupiterone.com to enable access to these APIs because J1 must verify your company domain name.

 **Note:**
 `accessAdmin` permission is required for all IAM operations.